 Beets, or beetroot as they are sometimes called, are one of the healthiest foods you can eat.
-The benefits of beetroot powder extend to supporting eye health, improved blood circulation, promotes healthy looking skin, and boosts your immune system.
+The benefits of beetroot powder extend to supporting eye health, improving blood circulation, promoting healthy-looking skin, and boosting your immune system.
 Because of their high amounts of nutrients, beets are considered a superfood.

 Yet, beets are a high-volume food because they contain only 44 calories in a 3-ounce serving and pack a nutritious punch with high amounts of fiber, vitamin B9 (folate), potassium, iron, and vitamin C. Let’s go deeper on the benefits of beetroot powder.

 7 Impressive Benefits of Beetroot Powder

 As I mentioned, beets are a superfood.
 The list of benefits of beetroot powder is long, so let’s take a closer look into this root vegetable.

 Studies have shown drinking a cup of beetroot juice per day can help to reduce blood pressure in those with high blood pressure.2 Beets contain dietary nitrates, which convert to nitric oxide upon consumption.3

 Nearly every cell in your body produces nitric oxide, and it’s essential in blood vessel health.4 As a vasodilator, it relaxes and widens your blood vessels.
 This process not only increases healthy blood flow, but also reduces blood pressure, which is the pressure against the walls of blood vessels.
 The effect is more beneficial in lowering systolic blood pressure (the top number that tells the pressure the heart exerts while beating) than the diastolic (the amount of pressure in the arteries between beats).5